 Magnetic Resonance Imaging

-It is done in patients with cervical level spinal cord injury, incomplete spinal cord injury, and for assessment of disk or ligament injuries.
-The purpose of MRI is to look for integrity of the cord and severity of injury to the cord.
+It is done in patients with cervical level spinal cord injury, incomplete spinal cord injury, and for assessment of disc or ligament injuries.
+The purpose of MRI is to look for the integrity of the cord and severity of injury to the cord.

 Treatment of Patient With Spine Injuries

-All trauma patient must be provided protection and immobilization of the spine until spinal injuries has been ruled out or treated definitively.
+All trauma patient must be provided protection and immobilization of the spine until spinal injuries have been ruled out or treated definitively.